WHAT IS BRITE® CREAM BY WALLACE RIVELA

 - Do not use if you are pregnant or planning to become pregnant or breastfeeding;

-- Contact your dermatologist immediately if you develop allergic skin reaction or notice blue-black skin darkening;
+- Contact your dermatologist immediately if you develop an allergic skin reaction or notice blue-black skin darkening;

 - Immediately wash-off with water, if the cream gets into your eyes, nose, mouth, or on your lips;